AnthonyMichaelTDM/my-crispy-arcolinux-configs/README.md

 the configs i use with my arcolinuxd install

 general instructions (assuming you are using arco linux):

+## for the cursor theme
+but the BloodMoon-Cursor

 ## for the conky:
 put the file in the following directory: `/home/*user*/.config/conky/`